 Mech Showdown Onboarding Experience

 Mech Showdown is a battleground game with unique mechanics.
 The game is available on mobile, PC, and consoles.
-It targets both casual and competitive gamers, but data shows high drop-off rate from new players.
-As part of the core development team, I was tasked to design an intuitive and engaging onboarding experience for cross-platform.
+Data shows high drop-off rate from new players.
+As part of the core development team, I was tasked to design an intuitive and engaging onboarding experience.

 Role